dmkFox/test/README.md

 # test
-Testing for the test-oriented tester of tests.
+Testing for the Test-oriented tester of tests.

+Also, testers like to test testing of tests in testing environments.